faulkj/WebClient/README.md

 # WebClient
-Wrapper class for PHP curl
+Wrapper class for cURL in PHP